winkapp/dynamic-dynamodb-manager/README.md

 List of environment variables that can be changed

 * `DYNAMODB_ENDPOINT=localhost`
 Where to go to for Dynamo.
-Use rake fake_dynamo to spin up a local version of dynamodb to test against.
+Use [Local DynamoDB](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html) to spin up a local version of dynamodb to test against.
 * `DYNAMODB_PORT=4567`
 DynamoDB port
 * `AWS_ACCESS_KEY='00000'`